des256/image_formats/README.md

 PNG    | **yes**       | *coming soon* | **yes** | a bit     | some more exotic chunks are not implemented yet JPEG   | *coming soon* | *coming soon* |         |           |
 GIF    | *coming soon* | *coming soon* |         |           |

+## But, but, my image doesn't work?!

+email it to me at desmond@germansmedia.nl